nodejs/community-committee/governance/README.md

 * After 72 hours, if there are two or more `LGTM`s from other CommComm members and no explicit opposition from other CommComm members, then the proposal is approved.
-* If there are any CommComm members objecting, then a conversation ensues until either the proposal is dropped or the objecting members are persuaded.
+* If there are any CommComm members objecting, then a conversation ensues until either the proposal is dropped, or the objecting members are persuaded.
 If there is an extended impasse, a motion for a vote may be made.

 ## Collaborator Nominations